sigstore/k8s-manifest-sigstore/README.md

   kubectl sigstore sign -f FILENAME [-i IMAGE] [flags]

 Flags:
   -a, --annotation stringArray      extra key=value pairs to sign
-      --annotation-metadata        whether to update annotation and generate signed yaml file (default true) -f, --filename string            file name which will be signed (if dir, all YAMLs inside it will be signed) -h, --help                       help for sign
+      --annotation-metadata         whether to update annotation and generate signed yaml file (default true) -A, --append-signature            if true, keep the existing signatures and append the new one to the annotation like "signature_1" or "signature_2"
+      --apply-signature-configmap   whether to apply a generated signature configmap only when "output" is k8s configmap -f, --filename string             file name which will be signed (if dir, all YAMLs inside it will be signed) -h, --help                        help for sign
-  -i, --image string               image name which bundles yaml files and be signed -k, --key string                 path to your signing key (if empty, do key-less signing) -o, --output <filename>.signed   output file name (if empty, use <filename>.signed)
+  -i, --image string                image name which bundles yaml files and be signed -k, --key string                  path to your signing key (if empty, do key-less signing) -o, --output string               output file name or k8s signature configmap reference (if empty, use "<filename>.signed")
+      --replace-signature           just to clarify the default mode of signature storing.
+If false, "append-signature" is enabled automatically (default true)
 ```

 ```